PART ONE - PART TWO - PART THREE - PART FOUR

 Bigger, better, history-making Warner news came later that year when on September 22 Time Warner announced that it had reached an agreement to merge with Turner Entertainment, with the former intending to purchase the remaining 80 percent of the latter's stock that it didn't already own.
 All of Turner's assets were to be folded into Time Warner, including film divisions Castle Rock Entertainment and New Line Cinema, animation studio Hanna-Barbera, sports franchises the Atlanta Braves and WCW, Turner's various cable networks including CNN and TBS, and most importantly, Turner's vast library of pre-1986 MGM productions and pre-1950 Warner Bros. films.

 It was that last element that was especially attractive to the studio, as it would right a past wrong.
 Not knowing the potential for television and then eventually home video, during the mid-to-late 1950s Warner Bros. sold off significant portions of its library--both animated and live action--to various television distributors.
-Almost every subsequent merger or acquisition the studio was involved in would in some way bring part of the library back into the fold.
+Almost every subsequent merger or acquisition the studio was involved in would in some way bring part of the library back under the tent.
 Now, for the first time in nearly forty years, the entire Warner Bros. library would be back home.

 The deal would take another thirteen months to complete, and even then Time Warner continued to honor various distribution deals and partnerships that Turner had signed before the merger.
 In the meantime, Warner Bros. had some pretty out of this world plans for the Looney Tunes franchise.